1947 flying disc craze

 Reports peaked on July 7.
 After numerous hoaxes and mistaken identifications, the disc reports largely subsided by July 10.
 Mainstream sources speculated that the disc reports were caused by novel technology, mistaken identifications, or mass hysteria.
 In contrast, fringe speculation held that the discs might come from other planets or other dimensions; still others suggested the discs were occult or might signify the end of the world.

-The 1947 craze has been extensively studied within the frameworks of both folklore studies and religious studies, where scholars regard it as the "birth of a modern myth".
+The 1947 craze has been extensively studied within the frameworks of both folklore studies and religious studies, where it is regarded by scholars as the "birth of a modern myth".